How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Age

 Your age determines the price you will pay for coverage.
-Essentially, the younger you are when you purchase a long term care insurance policy, the lower the premium will be. also, by purchasing your policy now you will pay less over your lifetime than if you wait until you are older to buy your policy.
-Consider these typical average premiums for a comprehensive policy of an individual buying a $200 per day ($6,000 per month) Benefit Amount, 100% Home and Community Care, a five (5) year Benefit Period, a ninety (90) day Waiting Period, with no Inflation Fighter:
+Essentially, the younger you are when you purchase a long-term care insurance policy, the lower the premium will be.
+Additionally, by purchasing your policy now, you typically will pay less over your lifetime than if you wait until you are older to buy it.

 What is your current age?